mikieyx/4Mail/readme.md

 - To log out, click on the "Log Out" button in your account/your profile in the corner of the webpage.
 - The system will log you out and redirect you to the login page or 4Mail's homepage.

-7. Send a chat message:
+7. Send A Chat Message:

 - Navigate to the 4Mail website.
 - Log in to your account.